SB-167

 Plain Language

-Developers must publish on their website or in a public use case inventory a clear summary of the types of automated decision systems they currently make available and how they manage algorithmic discrimination risks.
-This statement must be kept accurate on an ongoing basis and updated within 90 days of any intentional and substantial modification to a described system.
-Continuous learning changes that were predetermined and documented in the initial impact assessment are excluded from the modification trigger.
+Developers must publish and maintain on their public website or in a public use case inventory a clear summary describing the types of automated decision systems they offer and how they manage algorithmic discrimination risks.
+This statement must be kept current and updated within 90 days of any intentional and substantial modification to a covered system.

 Statutory Text